Legal responsibilities and obligations part two

 Training and Support (Workforce development)

 ‘All staff working in adult social care should be able to access and take part in learning and development so they can carry out their role effectively and deliver high quality care.
-Skills for Care knows that there is a strong business case for investing in qualifications and development of staff and that employers recognise this.
-The Workforce Development Fund is available to support employers to make that investment which benefits the organisation, the workers and those who need care and support.’
-(Skillsforcare workforce development)
+Skills for Care knows that there is a strong business case for investing in qualifications and development of staff and that employers recognise this.’
+There are various types of funding check out more information on Skills for Care workforce development page.

 Notice period